xuelingkang/clamcurry/packages/main/assets/readme/README.md

 # Clamcurry

 A cross-platform markdown notebook.
 Built based on electron.
-Not verified on Windows and Linux.

 ## Features